Overview

 Objectives and Activities

 The proposed project is our next step toward transforming STEM courses into equitable learning environments.
-The corresponding table ties the four key activities from our central hypothesis to our expected outcomes and the relevant change perspectives from our theory of change.
+The corresponding table ties the four key activities from our central hypothesis to our expected outcomes.

 Key Activity